-Most recently I have received two prestigious fellowships to work on evolution of animal pollination.
-In 2016 I spent six months at the University of Wisconsin-Milwaukee (USA) doing a study on worldwide patterns in plant mating.
-Most recently, I have taken up a McKenzie Postdoctoral Fellowship with the University of Melbourne where I am discovering how different animal pollinators affect our native plants.
+In 2016, I received two prestigious fellowships to work on the evolution of animal pollination.
+I spent six months on an Endeavour Fellowship at the University of Wisconsin-Milwaukee (USA) performing a study on worldwide patterns in plant mating.
+Soon after, I took up a McKenzie Postdoctoral Fellowship with the University of Melbourne studying how different animal pollinators affect gene flow and evolution in our native plants.

 Key research achievements

-- Cover story of Evolution for article demonstrating strongest known case of pollinator driven reproductive isolation
+- Cover story in Evolution for article demonstrating strongest known case of pollinator driven reproductive isolation

 - Developed novel method for tracking small pollinators

 - Demonstrated that “sexual deception” systems are likely an adaptation to avoid inbreeding